Article - 4 minute read

 Your cat can’t tell you when something feels wrong internally.
 By the time symptoms appear, diseases like kidney dysfunction or hyperthyroidism may have progressed significantly.

 Blood tests reveal what physical exams can’t.
 For healthy adult cats, annual blood work establishes baseline values.
 Senior cats (7-10 years and older) need testing twice yearly because age-related conditions develop quickly.
+Routine wellness checkups that include blood tests are extremely beneficial for early detection of illness and maintaining your cat’s overall health.

 But stress from veterinary visits can temporarily affect results.
 Travel anxiety and unfamiliar environments trigger physiological responses that show up in bloodwork.
 A single elevated value doesn’t necessarily indicate disease—it might reflect stress or individual variation.